Nojus Indrušaitis

-Nojus Indrušaitis (born April 25, 2006) is a Lithuanian American basketball player for NCAA Division I University of Pittsburgh.
+Nojus Indrušaitis (born April 25, 2006) is a Lithuanian-American college basketball player for the California Golden Bears of the Atlantic Coast Conference (ACC).
+He previously played for the Iowa State Cyclones and Pittsburgh Panthers.

 Personal life

-Indrušaitis was born in Chicago, United States in a family of Lithuanian Americans.
+Indrušaitis was born in Chicago, Illinois, United States in a family of Lithuanian Americans.
 Prior to the COVID-19 pandemic, he visited Lithuania almost annually in summers.
 He is fluent in English and Lithuanian languages.

-Indrušaitis attended the prestigious Brewster Academy in Wolfeboro, New Hampshire.
+Indrušaitis attended Brewster Academy in Wolfeboro, New Hampshire.
 While playing for the Brewster Academy he averaged 14.5 points, 4.6 rebounds per game, and was named the 2024 New Hampshire Gatorade Player of the Year.
 Indrušaitis became the second Lithuanian American to receive this title, after eventual NBA player Matas Buzelis who received it in 2022.

 US college career

 In 2024, Indrušaitis had signed a National Letter of Intent with the Iowa State University.
 While representing the Iowa State Cyclones men's basketball team he received just 5.8 minutes of playing time in 15 games and averaged 2.1 points per game.
 After the season he entered the NCAA transfer portal, seeking for a bigger role elsewhere.

 In 2025, Indrušaitis had signed a National Letter of Intent with the University of Pittsburgh after being actively recruited by its coaches.